spotinst/help/src/docs/ocean/features/vngs/README.md

 ### Note on Terminology

-A VNG is the same as a launch specification.
-VNG is used throughout Spot documentation, but launch specifications may still be used in some places in the API.
+A Virtual Node Group is the same as a launch specification.
+Virtual Node Group is used throughout Spot documentation, but launch specifications may still be used in some places in the API.
 Equivalent terms used in the industry include node groups and node pools.

 <img src="/ocean/_media/features-vngs-01.png" width="578" height="69" />

-## What’s a VNG?
+## What’s a Virtual Node Group?

-A VNG is a subset of nodes on a cluster that you can configure for a specific purpose.
+A Virtual Node Group is a subset of nodes on a cluster that you can configure for a specific purpose.
 VNGs allow you to configure multiple types of infrastructure configuration on the same Ocean cluster.
 Below are some examples of common uses for VNGs.

 Example 1: The default image for nodes in your Ocean cluster is for Linux.
 However, you need some nodes in the cluster to run Windows.
 You can use a VNG to set this up.
 Your VNG nodes will run Windows, while the rest of the Ocean cluster remains on Linux.